rightson/spiderman/README.md

 ```

-Available actions and action data are:
+There are 6 available actions and corresponding action data:
 - `get`
   - url
 - `select`